MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 **Specific Stop-Loss:** This form of stop-loss coverage protects a self-insured employer against large claims incurred by a single individual.
 Under a specific stop-loss policy, the employer will be reimbursed when claims for an individual exceed a specified deductible.
 This is protection against abnormal severity of a single claim rather than abnormal frequency of claims in total.
 Specific stop-loss is also known as individual stop-loss.

 **Aggregate Stop-Loss:** This form of stop-loss provides a ceiling to the amount that an employer would pay in expenses on the entire plan, on an aggregate basis, during a contract period.
 Under this policy, the insurance carrier reimburses the employer after the end of the contract period for aggregate claims.

-It provides a ceiling on the dollar amount of eligible expenses that an employer would pay, in total, during a contract period.
-The carrier reimburses the employer after the end of the contract period for aggregate claims.
+It provides a ceiling on the dollar amount of eligible expenses that an employer would pay, in total, during a contract period. **The carrier reimburses the employer after the end of the contract period for aggregate claims.**

+This coverage ensures that a catastrophic claim (specific stop-loss) or numerous claims (aggregate stop-loss) do not drain the financial reserves of a self-funded plan.
+Aggregate stop-loss protects the employer against claims that are higher than expected.
+If total claims exceed the aggregate limit, the stop-loss insurer covers the claims or reimburses the employer.

 There are a number of variations available for each of these coverages, and there are employers that protect their plan with a combination of both specific and aggregate stop-loss coverages.
 Here is a quick overview of what specific and aggregate stop-loss policies may look like for your organization.